-In this blog post, I will show you how to deploy Windows Admin Center in a failover cluster to provide highly available service for your IT Administrators.
+In this blog post, I will show you how to deploy Windows Admin Center in a failover cluster to provide highly available services for your IT Administrators.

 To deploy Windows Admin Center in high availability mode, you need to have the following:

-- You need a minimum Self-Signed (SSL) certificate to install Windows Admin Center gateway service, however, for production environment it’s highly recommended to have a signed certificate.
+4) You need a minimum Self-Signed (SSL) certificate to install the Windows Admin Center gateway service, however, for the production environment, it’s highly recommended to have a signed certificate.
 You can use your existing PKI infrastructure or you can buy a third-party certificate.
 In this example, I will use a private certificate generated from my internal PKI infrastructure.
 If you need more information on how to create an Enterprise PKI, please check the following article.

 Installing Windows Admin Center in HA